Tonsil stones are formed when debris, such as food, dead cells, and other substances, become trapped on the tonsils.

 The debris turns hard, forming tonsil stones.
 Sometimes called tonsil calculi or tonsilloliths, tonsil stones can sometimes irritate the tonsils and the throat.

 They appear as a white or yellowish hard mass, ranging in size from very small to very large.
 The largest recorded tonsillolith, at 14.5 centimeters (cm) was recorded in 1936.

 People with tonsil stones may not know what they are.
-Tonsil stones can become a home for bacteria and often have an unpleasant smell.
+Tonsil stones can become a home for bacteria and may have an unpleasant smell.

-- A very bad smell when the stones appear.
-Tonsil stones provide a home for anaerobic bacteria, which produce foul-smelling sulfides.
+- a very bad smell when the stones appear, because tonsil stones provide a home for anaerobic bacteria, which produce foul-smelling sulfides

-- Sensing that something is stuck in your mouth or in the back of your throat.
+- a sense that something is stuck in your mouth or in the back of your throat

 Tonsil stones can look like small white or yellow flecks at the back of the throat.
 A large stone may be visible.
 Some are large enough that they jut out of the tonsils, resembling tiny rocks trapped in the mouth.

 Tonsil stones are mostly harmless, even when they cause discomfort.